Mashedpoturtles/paybillsim/README.md

 ### Features

 - [x] Billsystem that instantiates bills with their own unique id's, issue and due date to keep track of each bill
-- [ ] A debt system where you can make payment arangements to pay bills in terms when you cant afford them on their due date
+- [x] A debt system where you can make payment arangements to pay bills in terms when you cant afford them on their due date
 - [x] A work system that acts as a way to generate money to pay the bills
 - [x] Various levels of difficulty [UI finished]
 - [x] Several layers of consequences when bills are not being paid on time
-- [ ] Sims-like character AI
+- [x] Sim-like character AI

 ### Side features
 - [x] A weather system that uses JSON to implement wundergrounds weather api to check your ip locations weather forecast